The Gender, Justice and Security Hub

 The Gender, Justice and Security Hub is a five-year project led by LSE’s Centre for Women, Peace and Security.
 Working with partners around the world, the Hub is working on two of the UN Sustainable Development Goals – gender equality and peace, justice and strong institutions.
 The project is developing an evidence-base around gender, justice and inclusive security in conflict-affected societies.

 I used to work for LSE, managing their in-house design department for more than ten years.
-It’s through this network that I got to know Nicky.
+It’s through this network that I got to know Nicky and the hub team.

 Brief

-Nicky approached me for branding for the Hub’s five-year project.
-Given the seriousness of the subject matter of conflict and gender-based violence, this tricky brief needed handling sensitively.
+I have worked with the GJS Hub across its 5-year lifecycle, originally getting involved to work on the initial branding in 2019.
+Given the seriousness of the subject matter of conflict and gender-based violence, this tricky branding brief needed handling sensitively.
 With the devastating consequences on individuals and communities it was crucial to steer away from any form of cliché and the GJS Hub wanted to avoid having any photographs portraying women as victims.

 Creative